patrickdappollonio/mcp-domaintools/README.md

 ## Available MCP Tools

-There are 6 tools available:
+There are 7 tools available:

 - `local_dns_query`: Perform DNS queries against the local DNS resolver as configured by the OS
 - `remote_dns_query`: Perform DNS queries against a remote DNS-over-HTTPS server
 - `whois_query`: Perform WHOIS lookups to get domain registration information
 - `resolve_hostname`: Convert a hostname to its corresponding IP addresses (IPv4, IPv6, or both)
 - `ping`: Perform ping operations to test connectivity and measure response times to a host
+- `http_ping`: Perform HTTP ping operations to test HTTP endpoints and measure detailed response times
 - `tls_certificate_check`: Check TLS certificate chain for a domain to analyze certificate validity, expiration, and chain structure

 ## Running Modes